joeyliu7975/PodcastPlayer/README.md

 ```

 #### Primary Course( happy path ):
-1. AVPlayer currentItem's duration is not nil
+1. AVPlayer currentItem's duration is not nil<br/>
-2. Convert slider value to total second
+2. Convert slider value to total second<br/>
 3. Convert sldier value, the process is shown as below:
 ```
 if let duration = player?.currentItem?.duration {